antoineghigny/Projects/Angular/readme.md

-# Projets Angular
+# Angular Projects

-Ce répertoire "angular" contient une collection de mes projets basés sur Angular.
-Ces projets sont destinés à améliorer mes compétences en développement avec ce framework.
+This "angular" repository contains a collection of my projects based on Angular.
+These projects are aimed at enhancing my development skills with this framework.